Clitoral Circumcision Is Banned in Nigeria

-Mutilation of the clitoris, clitoral circumcision or “female circumcision” as it’s called in many countries, is a practice that consists of partial or total removal of the female genital organs, specifically the clitoris.
+Mutilation of the clitoris, clitoral circumcision or “female circumcision” is the partial or total removal of the female genital organs.
+They specifically focus on the clitoris.

-Many cultures, especially those of indigenous African descent, have conducted this atrocious practice since antiquity as a part of their beliefs and customs.
+Many cultures, especially those of indigenous African descent, practice this as part of their beliefs.

-Thanks to the efforts of the World Health Organization, this practice has been fought in recent years and many countries and native communities have stopped its practice, taking into account the incredible risks to the young girls that are submitted to this painful procedure.
+But, thanks to the efforts of the World Health Organization, many countries and native communities have stopped.
+Thus, rescuing many young girls from this painful procedure.

-On June 9th, 2015, Nigeria became the 23rd country in Africa to outlaw clitoral circumcision in young girls.
+On June 9th 2015, Nigeria became the 23rd country in Africa to ban clitoral circumcision in young girls.

-This news is really important for those fighting against this practice as Nigeria is Africa’s most populated country with an estimated 20 million women and girls.
+This news are really important for those fighting against this practice.
+Nigeria is Africa’s most populated country with an estimated 20 million women and girls.

 What is clitoral circumcision?

-This custom is practiced on girls between the ages of 8 and 14, whose mothers accompany them to an old, dark room where sanitary practices are not observed.
+This custom is practiced on girls between the ages of 8 and 14.
+Their mothers go with them to an old, dark room.
+They rarely use sanitary methods.

-There, a woman, who will perform the circumcision, waits in the dark with her razors and knives to carry out this horrible procedure that can take up to 15 minutes.
+There, a woman, who will perform the circumcision, waits with her razors and knives.
+She will carry out the horrible procedure.
+This can take up to 15 minutes.

-Once inside the dark room, the woman examines the girl’s genitals and almost blindly, using a small knife or another sharp object, begins to totally or partially cut away the girl’s clitoris, labia minora, and also her labia majora.
+Once inside, the woman examines the girl’s genitals.
+Then, almost blindly, using a knife or other sharp object, begins to cut away the girl’s clitoris, labia minora and majora.

-Under these conditions, without any type of anesthesia or proper hygiene, the woman mutilates the girl as she screams and cries from the terrible pain it causes.
-Inside the room, blood and pain pour out, while outside the family celebrates the fact that the girl is ready to become a woman.
+Then, without any type of anesthesia or hygiene, the woman mutilates the girl.
+All this while she screams and cries from the terrible pain.
+Inside the room, blood and pain pour out.
+Outside, the family celebrates that the girl is ready to become a woman.

-With this “procedure” finished, the search begins for a husband who will give a good dowry in exchange for the girl now considered a “woman”.
-That is if the girl manages to survive all the risks that come with the mutilation of this organ that plays a very important role in women.
+When she is finished, the search begins for a husband who will give a good dowry.
+This is in exchange for the girl who is now considered a “woman”.
+Well, that is if the girl manages to survive.

-Many young girls die from bleeding or neurogenic shock caused by the intense pain and trauma.
-Others die from the terrible infections that inevitably occur from not practicing any proper sanitation methods.
+Many young girls die from bleeding or shock caused by the intense pain and trauma.
+Others die from infections that inevitably occur from not using clean methods.

-And as if that weren’t cause enough, it’s been shown that clitoral circumcision causes serious consequences in women and girls, such as hemorrhaging, urinary problems, cysts, infections, infertility and delivery complications.
+And as if that weren’t enough, it’s been shown that clitoral circumcision causes serious consequences.
+These can include bleeding, urinary problems, cysts, infections, infertility and delivery complications.

 The shameful facts

-It’s estimated that four girls under age 15 become victims of clitoral circumcision every minute.
-According to figures from non-governmental organizations, the number of mutilated women is over 137 million, despite multiple protests and the constant fight to abolish this horrible practice.
+Studies estimate that four girls under age 15 become victims of every minute.
+According to figures from NGO’s, the number of mutilated women is over 137 million.
+This is despite multiple protests and the constant fight to ban it.

-Worst of all, because this practice is still permissible in 29 countries in Africa and Asia, 86 million girls could suffer from clitoral circumcision by the year 2030.
+Worst of all, this is still completely legal in 29 countries in Africa and Asia.
+This means 86 million girls could suffer from clitoral circumcision by the year 2030.

-Luckily, the constant work of the WHO and other world health entities is bringing results, the decision in Nigeria is clear evidence of that.
+Luckily, the constant work of the WHO and other health organizations is bringing results.
+Notably, the decision in Nigeria.

-It’s really important to keep educating on the health risks associated with this terrible practice that’s still being carried out.
+It’s important to keep educating people on the associated health risks.